RILEY CARS, AS OLD AS THE INDUSTRY AS MODERN AS THE HOUR

 Below - Kestrel.

-From Practical Classics 1997 - (therefore not sure of accuracy):- The Riley Kestrel offered performance and handling of a high order for its day and had few competitors other than the wide range of models offered by Riley themselves.
+The Riley Kestrel offered performance and handling of a high order for its day and had few competitors other than the wide range of models offered by Riley themselves.
 Perhaps the most outstanding feature of its 9hp, two-bearing engine is its efficient cylinder head.
 The combustion chambers are hemispherical and the twin camshafts in the top of the cylinder block operate the overhead valves by short pushrods.
 Available in single and twin carburettor (special series) form, this engine was fitted to such models as the Monaco saloon, Lynx tourer, Imp sports and the Merlin and Kestrel saloons.
 The last named were produced in 9hp form over 1933-'36.
 Kestrels made in 1933/'34 were fitted with the four-speed helical gearboxes, and later models featured Wilson four-speed pre-selector gearboxes and centrifugal clutches.
 Although these brought the penalty of added weight, they did make gear changes easier and virtually instantaneous.
 Low weight, aerodynamic bodywork and good handling characteristics made Riley outstanding performers in the 1930s, but their ambitious racing programme and big model range led to financial problems.
 Riley were taken over by Lord Nuffield in 1938 and sold to Morris Motors for £1 - sad end to a company respected for its innovative design, high quality and sporting successes.

 Below - Lincock.